-Lowland forests of the Maluku Islands (Moluccas) of eastern Indonesia
+Salmon-crested cockatoos are found in the lowland forests of the Maluku Islands (Moluccas) of eastern Indonesia.

 These birds feed on seeds, nuts, fruit, and insects.